Need Help With Paying Your Rent? Here’s How to Get It

 Western Australia:

-It’s also worth noting that when it comes to housing instability issues, Australia’s First Peoples continue to experience a unique disadvantage.
+It’s also worth noting that when it comes to housing security issues, Australia’s First Peoples continue to experience a unique disadvantage.
 While amounting to just 3.2% of the total population, Indigenous Australians made up around 20% of people experiencing homelessness at the 2021 census.

 Talk to your landlord